The Revolution of Multimodal Large Language Models: A Survey: Tackling Visual Tasks with MLLMs

 \subsection{Image Generation and Editing}

-While initial MLLMs demonstrated proficiency in extracting information from visual data, contemporary research has expanded its focus to include the generation of visual outputs.
-This advancement is realized through integrating MLLM frameworks with image generation mechanisms, predominantly embodied by the Stable Diffusion (SD)~\cite{rombach2022high} models.
+While initial MLLMs excelled in extracting information from visual data, recent research included the generation of visual outputs.
+This advancement is realized through integrating MLLMs with image generation mechanisms, predominantly embodied by the Stable Diffusion (SD)~\cite{rombach2022high} models.
 These models feature a denoising U-Net~\cite{ronneberger2015u} architecture conditioned on textual or visual embeddings, through cross-attention layers.
 A complete list of the analyzed models is presented in Table~\ref{tab:generation}.

 \tit{Connecting MLLMs with Diffusion Models} GILL~\cite{koh2023generating} is the pioneer in mapping the output embedding space of a frozen LLM to that of a frozen diffusion model.
 Specifically, inspired by Q-Former, a mapper component is trained by minimizing the $\ell_2$ distance between the image output representation of the language model and the expected conditioning embedding of SD.